 At Folk Weekend we believe the arts are for everyone, and we're committed to making the festival as accessible as possible.
-Everyone is welcome to any event, but if this is your first time at the festival or you're not sure whether a main concert is the right thing for you, we've got three 'Special Saturday' events which are particularly suited to people with Special Needs and their families.
+Everyone is welcome to any event, but if this is your first time at the festival or you're not sure whether a main concert is the right thing for you, we've got our 'Special Saturday' events which are particularly suited to people with Special Needs and their families.

 Access details: There is a ramp entry to the church, and level access inside, with an accessible toilet.
 This event will have amplified music, and people will be getting up and dancing.
 It's totally fine to make noise, and if you're prone to a bit of sensory overload there will be a little tent with cushions and blankets, where you can enjoy the music from somewhere slightly sheltered.
-Stewards (wearing high vis jackets) can direct you to a quiet room if you need one.
+Stewards (wearing high vis jackets) can direct you to a quiet space if you need one.

 If you'd rather relax and listen to some music, then you might like the Family Folk Show in the Oxford Deaf and Hard of Hearing Centre.